Skip to main content

 Potato pancakes and stuffed cabbage being sold at a Christmas market in Budapest

-If you’re spending Christmas in Budapest, partaking in the traditional Christmas feast will hope you appeciate how the locals celebrate the holidays.
+If you’re spending Christmas in Budapest, partaking in the traditional Christmas feast will hope you appreciate how the locals celebrate the holidays.
 Start the meal with halászlé, also known as Fisherman’s soup, made with carp, pike or perch and of course, paprika.
 Next is töltött káposzta (stuffed cabbage), usually stuffed with rice and mincemeat.
 The most popular Christmas desserts are poppyseed-based, including mákos retes (poppy seed strudel) and bejgli (poppyseed roll).
 You might also get to try szaloncukor, small chocolate Christmas sweets in colorful wrappers often used to decorate Christmas trees.

 If you’re looking for a place to have a nice Christmas dinner in Budapest, the city’s finest hotels and restaurants remain open to serve a special menu on the evenings of December 24 and 25.
 You can also try some of Budapest’s most beautiful cafes, like New York Cafe, which will be open serving a special Christmas and New Year’s Eve feast.
 Make sure to reserve!